DoSomethingGreat07/GraphRAG/README.md

 1. build a searchable graph-structured corpus offline
 2. run retrieval and answer generation online through a Streamlit app

-If you are evaluating retrieval quality, use dataset mode.
+If we are evaluating retrieval quality, use dataset mode.
-If you are demoing open-ended QA over the indexed corpus, use custom mode.
+If we are demoing open-ended QA over the indexed corpus, use custom mode.

 Both flows share the same indexed knowledge base, but they differ in one critical way: dataset questions have gold evidence labels, while custom questions do not.